Access trainings by the type of learning that matches your need:

 Let's look at an example:2

-Instead of: African Americans in this community have higher rates of diabetes.
+Instead of: Young mothers have higher rates of pregnancy complications.

 “Rather than what’s wrong, ask where is the community strong?
 Instead of what do you need, ask what are your dreams?
 Beyond what’s your vocation, ask what’s your sense of call and purpose?” – DeAmon Harges, Founder of the Learning Tree